Integrative Protocol for children with Nervous System and Sensory Dysregulation

 In today’s society, children also need to learn how to regulate their nervous system in order to stay healthy.

-Welcome to the Integrative Children Protocol.
-This protocol is designed to help children with difficulties concentrating, sensory processing challenges, poorly integrated primitive reflexes or lack of coordination, teeth grinding during the day or night, digestive issues, or frequent nightmares.
+This protocol is designed to help children with difficulties concentrating, sensory processing challenges, poorly integrated primitive reflexes or lack of coordination, teeth grinding during the day or night, digestive issues, frequent nightmares or emotional imbalance.

 It helps them to regulate the central nervous system, restore visceral balance, improve sensory modulation, and recover reflex-motor organization.